healthcare and technology trends for 2025

 AR & VR healthcare technology trends

 The AR and VR duo is another technology changing healthcare activities and ways of operation.
+These immersive tools are revolutionizing medical education and patient rehabilitation by providing hands-on, interactive experiences.
 It is used in medicine to enhance medical training, improve patient outcomes, and contribute to innovative therapies and treatments, where:

 • Surgeons visualize patient anatomy in 3D, aiding in surgical planning and practicing complex procedures before performing them on patients.